If you're a customer support agent, you've probably had versions of this conversation throughout your career:

-Offering to set up one-on-one cobrowsing sessions at key points of the user journey — or initiating a cobrowsing call anytime you notice a user displaying concerning behavior such as rage clicks — can make it much easier to show your users exactly how your product can solve their pain points — without causing them the frustration of having to figure everything out themselves.
+Offering to set up one-on-one cobrowsing sessions at key points in the user journey — or initiating a cobrowsing call anytime you notice a user displaying concerning behavior such as rage clicks — can make it much easier to show your users exactly how your product can solve their pain points — without causing them the frustration of having to figure everything out themselves.

 Use cobrowsing to speed up time-to-resolution

 Average time-to-resolution is a metric that most support teams keep a very watchful eye on and work to speed up as much as possible.